cschweda/nexus-game/README.md

 Turn 1:

 - The game begins by shuffling both the play deck and the Fixit deck.
-- You are dealt 5 regular cards and 2 Fixit cards (face up).
+- You start with a complete facedown play deck and 2 Fixit cards are revealed face up.
 - In the web version, the target number (e.g., 32) is generated by summing 5 random card values.
-- You review your hand and play a card to start a new ascending sequence.
+- You turn the entire play deck upside down and draw the top card to start a new ascending sequence.
-- Tip: When looking at your hand, aim to start with low or medium cards so you can gradually build towards the target number without overshooting it.
+- Tip: When drawing, aim to use a low or medium card to gradually build towards the target number without overshooting it.

 Turn 2:

-- The updated game state is rendered, showing your hand, any ongoing sequence, your score, and the remaining deck count.
+- The updated game state is rendered, showing the drawn card(s) forming your sequence, your score, and the remaining count of cards in your facedown play deck.
-- You play another card that extends your sequence, ensuring it remains in ascending order.
-- The move is validated; if it fits, the sequence is updated and points may be added.
+- You draw the next card from the play deck.
+If the card fits the sequence, you play it and update the sequence; otherwise, it may still form the start of a new sequence.
-- Tip: Check for cards that continue your sequence.
-Avoid playing high cards too early unless they perfectly fit the gap to approach the target.
+- Tip: Watch for cards that naturally extend your sequence.
+Avoid using high cards too early unless they perfectly bridge a gap to get closer to the target.

 Turn 3:

-- Now faced with a tricky situation, you opt to use a Fixit card.
+- Facing a challenging situation, you opt to use a Fixit card.
-- You select a Fixit card, reveal its action (e.g., insert a missing card into your sequence), and apply the fix immediately.
+- You select one of the available Fixit cards (face up), reveal its action (e.g., insert a missing card into your sequence), and apply the fix immediately.
 - This Fixit move ends your turn, and the card is marked as used.
-- Tip: Fixit cards are best saved for when your sequence needs critical adjustment, so use them strategically.
+- Tip: Save Fixit cards for critical adjustments in your sequence, as they are limited in number.

 Turn 4:

 - The game state refreshes with your updated sequence and score.
-- Depending on the rules, extra cards might be drawn to replenish your hand.
+- You draw the next card from your facedown deck.
-- You prepare for your next move by evaluating the remaining cards.
+- You evaluate your sequence and plan your next move based on the revealed outcome.
 - Hand Strategy Tips:
   - Look for cards that maintain the ascending order gradually nearing the target.
   - Preserve high cards for later turns when you need to close out your sequence without overshooting.
-  - The overall goal is to build a flexible sequence that can be fine-tuned to hit the target number exactly, so plan which cards best fit into your emerging sequence.
+  - The overall goal is to build a flexible sequence that can be fine-tuned to hit the target number exactly.

 ## Game Mechanics and Key Rules